bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 Figure 1: Overview of a common PET experiment, including blood measurements, and defined on a common time scale.
-Note, "time zero" is often defined as time of injection or scan start, but if a pharmaceutical challenge is carried out during the scan, this timepoint may also be chosen as time zero.
-The injected dose, the PET data, and blood data should all be decay-corrected to time zero, but because the time of injection not always coincides with scan start, the PET data may not always be decay-corrected to the time of injection.
+Note, "time zero" is often defined as time of injection or scan start, but if a pharmaceutical challenge is carried out during the scan, this time point may also be chosen as time zero.
+The injected dose, the PET data, and blood data should all be decay-corrected to time zero, but because the time of injection does not always coincide with scan start, the PET data may not always be decay-corrected to the time of injection.
 If this is not the case, this may be indicated in the reconstruction section (`ImageDecayCorrected` and `ImageDecayCorrectionTime`).
-In the example in the figure, tracer injection coincides with scan start. and all the PET and blood data should be decay-corrected to this time point.
+In the example in the figure, tracer injection coincides with scan start.
 In this example, tracer injection coincides with scan start.

 ## PET recording data